 Learning to see your self, your life, and your patterns clearly opens you up to growth, healing, and more meaningful relationships.

 Together we can figure out what has been getting in your way, and why it keeps showing up.
 We can make a plan for how you can start moving toward being the person you want to be and building the life you want to live.

 I would love to work with you every step of the way!

 Hi, my name is Amanda.
-I am a Registered Counselling Therapist Candidate (RCT-C) with a Masters in Counselling Psychology from Yorkville University.
+I am a Registered Counselling Therapist (RCT) with a Masters in Counselling Psychology from Yorkville University.
 I completed my undergraduate degree at Laurentian University in Sudbury Ontario where I received a Bachelor of Arts with Honors in Psychology.